-40. By reason of the conduct described above, Respondent has engaged in the following misconduct:
+40. By reason of the conduct described above, Respondent has engaged in the followingmisconduct:

-a. charging or collecting an unreasonable fee, by conduct including collecting \$10,250 in legal fees from Mejia and attempting to collect an additional \$7,659.00 that b. failure to refund an unearned fee, by conduct including failing to refund the unearned portion of the \$10,250 in legal fees Mejia paid to Respondent's firm, in violation of Rule 1.16(d) of the Illinois Rules of Professional Conduct (2010).
+- charging or collecting an unreasonable fee, by conduct including collecting \$10,250 in legal fees from Mejia and attempting to collect an additional \$7,659.00 that Respondent and his firm allegedly incurred from less than three months of representation, in violation of Rule 1.5(a) of the Illinois Rules of Professional Conduct (2010); and - ii. failure to refund an unearned fee, by conduct includingfailing to refund the unearned portion of the \$10,250 in legal fees Mejia paid to Respondent's firm, in violation of Rule 1.16(d) of the Illinois Rules of Professional Conduct (2010).